Vancouver Whitecaps FC: Stadium

 The club played most of its inaugural season at Empire Field, a temporary stadium built at the former site of Empire Stadium to house the Whitecaps and the BC Lions while BC Place was being renovated.
 Empire Field was a 27,500-seat multi-purpose stadium that featured FIFA 1-star rated FieldTurf.
 The team played its final match at Empire Field on September 24, 2011, a 3–1 loss to Seattle Sounders FC.
 The following week, the Whitecaps played their first match at BC Place, a 1–0 loss to Portland Timbers on October 2, 2011.

-The club initially did not have a permanent training centre, opting instead to use facilities around Greater Vancouver.
-The Whitecaps partnered with the Government of British Columbia and the University of British Columbia (UBC) to build the $32.5 million National Soccer Development Centre on the UBC campus, which opened on September 22, 2017.
+Club ownership initially hoped to build Whitecaps Waterfront Stadium in Gastown in time for the 2016 season.
+The proposal was abandoned after facing opposition from urbsnists and local residents.

 Near the end of the 2020 and at the beginning of the 2021 seasons, the club was forced to play their home matches in the United States due to the Canadian government's response to limit cross-border travel during the COVID-19 pandemic.
-The club shared facilities with Portland Timbers Providence Park in Portland, Oregon where they played one of their rivalry matches as the home team.
-In 2021, the club played most of their home matches at Rio Tinto Stadium in Sandy, Utah since the start of the season.
+The club shared facilities with the Portland Timbers at Providence Park in Portland, Oregon, where they played one of their rivalry matches as the home team.
+In 2021, the club played most of their home matches at Rio Tinto Stadium in Sandy, Utah.

 In April 2025, it was announced that the Whitecaps and the City of Vancouver were having high level talks about building a new stadium at Hastings Park.

+The club initially did not have a permanent training centre, opting instead to use existing facilities around Greater Vancouver.
+The Whitecaps partnered with the Government of British Columbia and the University of British Columbia (UBC) to build the $32.5 million National Soccer Development Centre on the UBC campus, which opened on September 22, 2017.